Nathan-Nesbitt/ICT-128/Lectures/Unit 1/Chapter 18 - Variables.md

 ### Single Quotes

-Single quotes are litterals, which means they won't inject variables.
+Single quotes are literals, which means they won't inject variables.

 ```ps
 $variable = "Hello"